tBaxter/questions-for-employers/README.md

 Is there a time that's “all hands on deck” and everyone pulls all-nighters, or is it pretty consistent throughout the year?

 **How often are there emergencies or times when people have to work extra hours?**
-Should be near zero.
-If not, it's probably a sign of either faulty DevOps or faulty management.
+For most orgs, the number of emergencies and unplanned extra hours should be near zero.
+Generally speaking, emergencies indicate either faulty DevOps or faulty management.
+There are times and places where extra hours should be expected -- if you're involved in taxes in the U.S. in any way, you know April is busy, for example -- so it's worthwhile to differentiate planned extra hours from unplanned.

 **Are the company’s managers inclined to call employees at home with questions or comments?**
 If so, that's bad.
 Doubly so if they'll call at night or weekends?